Explore UCD

 Eligibility

-All current UCD employees (including hourly paid claimants) are eligible to apply for the awards except those who have already received a UCD teaching award (college and/or University award).
-Colleagues who have already received a UCD teaching award are not eligible to apply for an award in the next award cycle, please note award cycles are every two years, (i.e. those who received an award in 2019-20 are not eligible for consideration in 2021-22).
+• Colleagues who were awarded a College level Teaching and Learning Award in the last award cycle are not eligible to apply for an award in the current award cycle, i.e. those who received a College level award in 2021-22 are not eligible for consideration in 2023-24.
+Award cycles are every two years.
 Nominations received for these colleagues will be recorded and notified to the nominee for information only.

-Individuals must satisfy the general and specific eligibility criteria associated with the award at the point of application for a college and or University award.
+Individuals must satisfy the general and specific eligibility criteria associated with the award at the point of application for a College and or University award.

 Teaching Excellence Awards